simonmichael/hledger_site/src/ledger.md

 it does not allow balance assignments on accounts affected by auto posting rules (since in general this can make balancing the journal impossible).

+hledger allows @/@@ cost notation in balance assertion/assignment amounts, ie to the right of the equals sign, but Ledger does not.

 ### Directive scope

 The region affected by directives, and their behaviour with included files or sibling files,